Mortimer333/Tab_JF/HOWTOSYNTAX.md

 ## Default

-As you already know `default` is used when no `landmark` was found and script has to decide how to highlight this part of sentence.
+As you already know `default` is used when no `landmark` setup was found and script has to decide how to highlight this part of sentence.
 You can define how script will highlight parts of the sentence without any `landmarks` assigned:

 ```js
 const syntax = {